raspiblitz/raspiblitz/WORKSHOP.md

 * [Setup Workshop Environment](WORKSHOP.md#setup-workshop-environment)
 * [Pre-Sync RaspiBlitzes at Workshop Location]()

+*NOTE: You will already take 2 hours to setup the RaspiBlitz software.
+For groups that are interested in getting experience on the Lightning Network and dont want to take the node home after the workshop.
+It may make sense to prepare the RaspiBlitz even more, having it full setup on testnet with RTL turned on.
+Then you can directly start with funding the node with testnet coins, give intro and build channels over the RTL UI.*

 ## B) Provide a RaspiBlitz Hardware-Kit

 Estimated Duration: 3 hours